Monday, November 28, 2016

 Here are the steps to follow:

 1. Completely erase the entire white board.
-You will
+You'll want the space.

 2. Number the entire board from 1 to 35.
 Place holiday